Skip to main content

 3. Thursday as Annual Passover: Wednesday crucifixion

-- Wednesday was the day of the crucifixion
+• Wednesday was the day of the crucifixion

-- Thursday was the Passover Sabbath
+• Thursday was the Passover Sabbath

-- Friday was an ordinary working day
+• Friday was an ordinary working day

-- Saturday was a weekly Sabbath
+• Saturday was a weekly Sabbath

 In this framework the accounts align seamlessly.
-Luke describes preparation before the weekly Sabbath (Saturday).
-Mark describes purchase after the Passover Sabbath (Thursday).
-The women therefore bought and prepared on Friday, the one full day available.
-This solves the logistical problem and harmonizes the Gospels.
+Luke describes preparation before the weekly Sabbath (Saturday), which places the activity on Friday.
+Mark describes purchase after the Passover Sabbath (Thursday), which likewise places the activity on Friday.
+The Gospel accounts therefore converge on Friday.
+Friday was the only full day on which the women completed their preparation of the spices.
+This resolves the logistical difficulty and shows how the Gospel accounts harmonize without strain.

-- Wednesday evening to Thursday morning counted as the first night
+• Wednesday evening to Thursday morning counted as the first night

-- Thursday morning to Thursday evening counted as the first day
+• Thursday morning to Thursday evening counted as the first day

-- Thursday evening to Friday morning counted as the second night
+• Thursday evening to Friday morning counted as the second night

-- Friday morning to Friday evening counted as the second day
+• Friday morning to Friday evening counted as the second day

-- Friday evening to Saturday morning counted as the third night
+• Friday evening to Saturday morning counted as the third night

-- Saturday morning to Saturday evening counted as the third day
+• Saturday morning to Saturday evening counted as the third day

 The Second Witness: "The Third Day Since These Things" (Luke 24:21)